 An Associate’s Degree

-As a two year degree, holding an Associate’s degree in dance will make you eligible to become a dance teacher, be it in a community centre or your own private dance studio.
+As a two-year degree, holding an Associate’s degree in dance will make you eligible to become a dance teacher, be it in a community center or your own private dance studio.
 You can also go on to become a pilates or yoga instructor and work in the body therapy industry.
 The core curriculum usually includes the following topics:

 - Dance history

 The name of the courses can vary on the basis of the location.
 In Australia, the Bachelor of Dance is offered under different names like BA (Dance Studies), BFA (Dance Performance) are similar.
 A BFA requires more credit points courses and hours of focused study into the art than a BA and a BS course will; this allows the students in these courses time to pursue other things like choosing a double major in another area of study.